-Tenders under the Ontario FIT Program
+Project applications under the Ontario FIT Program

-On November 30, 2009, the Corporation submitted five wind farm projects to the Ontario Feed-In Tariff Program.
-Of these, four are wholly-owned projects would have an aggregate installed capacity of 440 MW and one which would have an installed capacity of 25.3 MW (net 12.4 MW), is in partnership with a local aboriginal community.
+On November 30, 2009, the Corporation submitted five wind farm projects to the FIT Program.
+Of these, four were wholly-owned projects with an aggregate potential installed capacity of 440 MW and one with an installed capacity of 25.3 MW (net 12.4 MW), is in partnership with a local aboriginal community.